kupehtci/DOCUMENTATION/REACT/React - Children Component.md

 In the DOM [[JS - DOM elements Basics]], a children is an HTML element or React in this case that is under one parent element hierarchy (Between opening an closing tags).

-In React, every component has a single **props** object as its argument that contains all the children elements placed within the opening and closing tags of it.
+In React[^1], every component has a single **props** object as its argument that contains all the children elements placed within the opening and closing tags of it.

 This children can be a string, single or multiple HTML or React element or even a function.